-His live tour shows such as Friendly Fire, Leashed and most recently Genius 2.0 have sold out theatres around the country and garnered superlative reviews from national and comedy press.
+Simon’s live tour shows such as Friendly Fire, Leashed and, most recently, Genius 2.0 have sold out theatres around the country and garnered superlative reviews from national and comedy press.
 Dominic Maxwell described him as ‘demonically dry’, William Cook as ‘sublime’, and Chortle as ‘an evil delight’.
-At the Edinburgh Festival, Genius 2.0 received the rare and highly coveted five star rating from The Scotsman – describing it as a ‘Masterclass’.
+At the Edinburgh Festival, Genius 2.0 received the rare and highly coveted ***** rating from The Scotsman – the reviewer describing it as a ‘Masterclass’.

-On the corporate circuit, his ability to perform an entirely clean set without compromising on the laughs (but also to ‘strengthen’ the language when appropriate, without descending into vulgarity) and his relative maturity and reference points have made him a great hit – especially with audiences who might find some of his peers rather juvenile.
-He is also – to great benefit at awards functions etc – blessed with the ability to deliver from autocue with natural ease, panache and, when necessary, a good turn of pace.
+On the corporate circuit, he is cherished for his ability to perform an entirely clean set without compromising on the laughs – but also to ‘strengthen’ the language when appropriate, without descending into vulgarity.
+His relative maturity and reference points have made him a great hit with audiences who might find some of his peers’ comedy rather juvenile.
+He is also much sought after for awards functions etc for his air of authority and the ability to deliver from autocue or script with natural ease, panache and, when necessary, a good turn of pace.